 In January 2021, the Company completed the purchase of INVISTA's aromatic polyester polyol business and associated assets.
 Included in the transaction were two manufacturing sites, one in Wilmington, North Carolina and the other in Vlissingen, Netherlands along with intellectual property, customer relationships, inventory and working capital.
 This acquisition expanded the Company's manufacturing capabilities in both the United States and Europe and enhanced the Company's business continuity capabilities for the polymer market.
-The Company believes that the available spare capacity, combined with debottlenecking opportunities in both plants, allows Stepan to support future market growth in a capital efficient way.
+The Company believes that available spare capacity, combined with debottlenecking opportunities in both plants, allows Stepan to support future market growth in a capital efficient way.
 See Note 20, Acquisitions, of the notes to the Company's consolidated financial statements (included in Item 8 of this Form 10-K) for additional details.

-Specialty Products - Specialty products, which accounted for four percent of consolidated net sales in 2022, include flavors, emulsifiers and solubilizers used in food, flavoring, nutritional supplement and pharmaceutical applications.
-Specialty products are primarily manufactured at the Company's Maywood, New Jersey, site and, in some instances, by third-party contractors.
+Specialty Products - Specialty products, which accounted for three percent of consolidated net sales in 2023, include flavors, emulsifiers and solubilizers used in food, flavoring, nutritional supplement and pharmaceutical applications.
+Specialty products are primarily manufactured at the Company's Maywood, New Jersey, site.